 You should get creative with the use of merge tags.

 - Use social merge tags to provide your subscribers with new ways to connect with you over Facebook and Twitter and easily share your content.

 - Use the table of contents merge tag ( *|MC:TOC|*) to create an automatic list of links to the <h1> and <h2> headings in an email.

 - You can refer to Customize Your Footer Content for a quick overview of the merge tags that you can include.

 Always include the required CAN-SPAM info in the footer.
 Otherwise, your email campaign could be rejected.
-These required tags are also noted under Merge Tags for your Footer.
+These required tags are also noted under Customize Your Footer Content.

 When using links within your email, include the target="_blank" attribute in your anchor elements to ensure they open a new browser window or tab when emails are viewed in browser-based email clients.
 Make an effort to include these handy links in your email:

 - A link for users to update their subscription preferences: